calinalexandru/chord-illustrator-js/README.md

 ##### @param(mutedStrings: array)

-Array of 6 items filled with ”yes/no/open”.
+An array of 6 items filled with ”yes/no/open”.
 If not specified, values will default to “no”.

 ```js
 mutedStrings: ['yes', 'no', 'no', 'no', 'no', 'open'];